CellAlyse/CellAlyse/README.md

 > Note that there is already a custom component for the CellAlyse ui.
 Just add your main.js or rename it.
 You can also store global
 > styles in the  `styles/` directory.

-*I want to use the Cell-U-Net*
-> Due to the limitations of the streamlit community cloud a simple model has been used.
-> The Cell-U-Net .h5 can be downloaded here https://drive.google.com/file/d/18l18n1g5E5Dl3CxOsrC9BP9rKcsyRH2K/view?usp=sharing

 *I want to use my own dataset*
 > You can exchange the image file in `storage/BCCD/*` or create your own folder.